The coronavirus pandemic has devastated economies globally and has had lasting effects on how we conduct business.

 What should you consider when buying a multifamily property?

-The main objective when picking a multifamily market is to identify an ideal area to invest in.
-The location is the most critical factor when it comes to property viability as an investment.
+The main objective when selecting a multifamily market is to identify an ideal are in which to invest.

-Here are things to consider when picking your market.
+Here are things to consider when determining your market.

 1. The population and population growth